geirev/EnKF_seir/README.md

   <a href="https://github.com/geirev/EnKF_seir/blob/master/LICENSE">License</a>
 </p>

-For model, system description, and examples, see https://www.medrxiv.org/content/10.1101/2020.06.11.20128777v1
+For the basic model and system description, and examples, see https://www.medrxiv.org/content/10.1101/2020.06.11.20128777v1 For the revised version of the manuscript contact the author.

-Initially, model parameters are sampled from prescribed normal distributions.
-The ensemble is integrated forward in time to make a prior ensemble prediction.
-The ESMDA is then used to update the ensemble of model parameters.
-After that, the posterior ensemble is integrated a final time to produce the posterior prediction.
+Initially, the system samples the model parameters from prescribed normal distributions.
+Integration of the ensemble generates the prior ensemble prediction.
+After that, we obtain the updated ensemble of model parameters from using the ESMDA method.
+Finally, we integrate the model ensemble a final time to produce the posterior prediction.

 <p align="center">
 <img src="doc/HDlog.png" width="300"> <img src="doc/RENS.png" width="300">